thegodmouse/url-shortener/README.md

 - `GET /<url_id>`
     - Redirect URL with `<url_id>` to its original URL created by `POST /api/v1/urls`.

+## Features and supported functionality:

+- Default generated `url_id` is a string converted from a unique integer id starting from one.
+  - can be extended to any string that is convertible back to the id.

+- Recycle expired and deleted URLs
+  - recycle for expired URLs is not realtime

+- Basic end-to-end tests

 ## Development Environments:

 - Ubuntu (18.04)